Sebastianhju/Runeterra-5e/Items/Rare Items.md

 **Enlighten**: Whenever you take a short rest, you regain mana equal to your proficiency bonus for each hit dice you spend.

-**Strong Connection**: Once this item is attuned to you, it takes four hours to sever the connection.
+**Strong Bond**: Once this item is attuned to you, you must spend a part of a long rest to sever the connection.

 You gain +1 to spell attack rolls and your saving throw DC.